ANTOINETTE | Dacono, CO

 One of the most encouraging things for someone struggling with addiction to hear is there are people who care about their recovery and who want to help.

+I am Antoinette.
 I wanted to work in treatment after realizing there was a huge need.
 A lot of people are struggling with addiction, and not enough people are trained in treatment.
 It’s exciting to see people who want to make a change, especially with the help of medications.

 Medications to treat opioid use disorder are exceptionally effective.
 These medications take care of the body and mind by combating cravings and reducing painful withdrawals.
 Treatment programs try to find the right medications for you based on your needs, and you are not locked into medication once you choose.
 Most programs offer other support like counseling, case management, and help finding a job.
 You will have a support system to help you set and achieve goals.
 Most treatment can be done through outpatient care, going to a treatment center to get medications regularly, and allowing you to go about your life.
-The goal with any treatment program you choose is to regain the life you envisioned for yourself.
+The goal of any treatment program you choose is to regain the life you envisioned for yourself.

 There’s a misconception that using these medications trade one drug for another.
 No one should feel shame for needing medication.
 If you know someone who judges the use of these medications, people in the treatment community can help them understand it.